mwanji/toml4j/README.md

 Toml toml = new Toml().parse("a=1");
 ````

-An exception is thrown if the file is not valid TOML.
+An exception is thrown if the source is not valid TOML.

 The data can then be accessed either by converting the Toml instance to your own class or by accessing tables and keys by name.

 ### Custom classes

 `Toml#to(Class<T>)` maps a Toml instance to the given class.

-Any keys not found in both the TOML and the class are ignored.

-Key groups can be mapped to other custom classes.
-Fields may be private.

-All TOML primitives can be mapped, as well as a number of Java-specific types:

-* A TOML Number can be converted to any primitive type (or the wrapper equivalent), `BigInteger` or `BigDecimal`
-* A single-letter TOML string can be converted to a `Character`
-* A TOML string can be converted to an enum or a `java.net.URL`
-* A TOML array can be converted to a `Set`
-* A TOML table can be converted to a `Map<String, Object>`

 ````
 name = "Mwanji Ezana"